eic/EicToyModel/README.md

 in ![EtmPalette.cc](source/EtmPalette.cc).

-Users can create custom detector (or detector group) tags and tag-to-color associations like "PID":kPink dynamically.
-For the sake of consistency it would make sense to hardcode the "official" Yellow Report color (and detector tag) scheme though, after the initial evaluation and debugging stage.
+Users can create custom detector (or detector group) tags and tag-to-color associations like "Calorimetry":kSpring dynamically.
+For the sake of consistency it may make sense to hardcode the "official" Yellow Report color (and detector tag) scheme though, after the initial evaluation and debugging stage.

 A limited set of interactive commands (see the full list ![here](doc/README.API.md)) is available.
-Try e.g. the following sequence with the safe-explaining outcome of the respective commands:
+Try e.g. the following sequence with the self-explaining outcome of the respective commands:

 ```